NAEP Doctoral Student Internship Program

 • The internship will be a remote program with one travel experience to Arlington, VA within the first week of the internship for onboarding and training.
 Additional travel may occur towards the end of the summer.
 All travel and lodging expenses will be fully covered by the program.

-• Interns are allowed to work remotely within the United States.
+• Interns are allowed to work remotely within the United States or from one of our U.S. office locations.
+This does not include U.S. territories.

 • Interns will receive an AIR-issued laptop to complete project work.